Drinking water standards upgrade

 A Government inquiry was sparked by the 2016 Havelock North gastro outbreak, which was linked to four deaths, and called for a major overhaul of water supplies, including mandatory treatment.

-We're upgrading almost all our water treatment plants, essentially building new ones with state of the art filtration and treatment systems, in our drinking water standards project - Tautiaki Wai Māori.
+We're upgrading almost all our water treatment plants, essentially building new ones with state-of-the-art filtration and treatment systems, in our drinking water standards project - Tautiaki Wai Māori.

-The Tairua, Pauanui, Whitianga, Coromandel Town and Whangamatā (Beverley Hills and Wentworth Valley) plants have been completed.
+The Onemana, Tairua, Pāuanui, Whitianga, Coromandel Town and Whangamatā (Beverley Hills and Wentworth Valley) plants have been completed.

-The programme for the remaining seven water treatment plant upgrades will be completed by 2023/24 and has been included in the 2021 – 2031 Long Term Plan.
 An additional water treatment plant will be built in the Puriri area and is expected to be completed in 2024/25.

 The plants are fitted with the latest technology and methodologies for treating our water including Evoca-supplied membrane units, new filtration, dosing and monitoring equipment.